 Barcelona Science and Technology Diplomacy Summer School

-SciTech DiploHub, the Barcelona Science and Technology Diplomacy Hub and IBEI, have partnered to offer a first-of-its-kind training in Science and Technology Diplomacy in a will to train the next cohort of leaders of a field that is increasingly essential to tackle humanity’s global challenges.
+SciTech DiploHub, the Barcelona Science and Technology Diplomacy Hub, and IBEI, the Institut Barcelona d’Estudis Internacionals, have partnered to offer a first-of-its-kind, training in Science and Technology Diplomacy in a will to train the next cohort of leaders of a field that is increasingly essential to tackle humanity’s global challenges.

-Aimed at mid-career scientists and technology experts, as well as diplomats and international relations practitioners, the Summer School offers an immersive 40+ hours course that covers the most pressing issues on Science and Technology Diplomacy ranging from sustainable development to technology diplomacy, with a special focus on Europe, the Mediterranean and the role of global cities.
+Aimed at mid-career scientists and technology experts, as well as diplomats and international relations practitioners, this edition of the Summer School offers 30+ hours of sessions that cover the most pressing issues on Science and Technology Diplomacy ranging from sustainable development to technology diplomacy, with a special focus on Europe, the Mediterranean and the role of global cities.

 What is Science and Technology Diplomacy?

 Who will attend

 This executive training is aimed at leading professionals aspiring to make an impact on today’s transnational challenges through furthering cross-border understanding and science and technology cooperation.
 Participants should have a graduate degree in a relevant field (i.e. any branch of science, technology, engineering, international affairs, public policy and political science) and ideally at least 3-5 years of related work experience in research, international relations or project management.
 Participants must demonstrate an interest in global issues, as well as a will to transcend professional silos and engage in interdisciplinary work.
 Demonstrated leadership capabilities as well as social commitment will be appreciated.